m-ary-t/CA03---Decision-Tree-Algorithm/README.md

 2. Decision Tree Model
    - A DecisionTreeClassifier from scikit-learn was used.

+   - Confusion Matrix was created

    - Model evaluation metrics:

      - Accuracy

      - Recall

      - Precision

       - F1 Score

 3. Hyper-Parameter Tuning
    - Four hyper-parameters were tuned sequentially: